 We know it’s not within CEA’s capacity at our current staff size to hold ourselves out as the “PR firm” for EA as a whole or for other EA organizations.
 And while CEA does have staff with journalism and public communications experience, we recognize that we are not professional media advisors either.
 We hope people will consider reaching out to resources from their employers, universities, or other professional associations and networks as well.
 What we can do, however, is provide a contact person who can collect information on best practices and on specific media inquiries, share information with you, and connect you with helpful resources.
 We hope this could save time and provide more clarity when evaluating media opportunities.

-Earlier this year, I joined CEA as a community liaison.
-Together with Julia Wise, I work in a variety of ways to support community members.
-Julia and I serve as community contact people for situations such as conflict between community members, diversity and inclusion questions in local groups, etc.
+The Community Health team at CEA works in a variety of ways to support community members.
+The team includes community contact people for situations such as conflict between community members, diversity and inclusion questions in local groups, and now media questions.

-Here are things I am often available to help with:
+Here are things the team may be available to help with:

 - Gathering and centralizing information about particular media inquiries.
 (What kind of stories does the journalist typically write — lifestyle stories, thinkpieces, or a variety?
 Who might be a good resource for the journalist’s interest areas?
 What is the journalist’s understanding of EA?
 Who else in the community is involved in the story?)